sebastianff/angular-testapp/README.md

 # angular-testapp
 The first app I made learning Angular.</br>
-When I finish learning I plant to iterate on it and make different apps in branches.</br>
+When I finish learning I plan to iterate on it and make different apps in branches.</br>
 Tools used: Bower, Jquery, Bootstrap, Angular.</br>